intel-analytics/BigDL-2.x/docs/docs/ProgrammingGuide/recommendation.md

 **Highlights**

-1. Easy-to-use models, could be fed into NNFrames and BigDL Optimizer for training.
+1. Easy-to-use models, could be fed into NNFrames or BigDL Optimizer for training.
 2. Recommenders can handle either explict or implicit feedback, given corresponding features.
 3. It provides three user-friendly APIs to predict user item pairs, and recommend items (users) for users (items).